drfudd2001/Cyber-Assault-Samurai-Edition/README.md

     Create files with pseudo code explaining desired functionality and needs. ✔️

 Milestone #2:
     Create a working build that works on browser without need of assets. ✔️

 Milestone #3:
     Create collision logic for game. ✔️

 Milestone #4:
-  Incorporate sprites to game assets.
+    ~~Incorporate sprites to game assets.~~
+    Create CSS changes to improve the look of the game, adding music, sound effects and background image. ✔️